d40cht/sbt-cpp/README.md

     ```

  * To build a debug executable for Linux using Gcc, you would complete the following simple steps (from the root directory of the project):
-  1. Execute 'sbt' from the command prompt to enter the build system shell.
+  1. Execute `sbt` from the command prompt to enter the build system shell.
-  2. Execute 'native-build-configuration Gcc_LinuxPC_Debug' in the sbt shell to choose the appropriate target.
+  2. Execute `native-build-configuration Gcc_LinuxPC_Debug` in the sbt shell to choose the appropriate target.
-  3. Execute 'test' from the shell to build the project and run the tests.
+  3. Execute `test` from the shell to build the project and run the tests.
   4. Spot the deliberate mistake in the tests.
 You should see the following:

     <pre>